Supersymmetry and trace formulas II. Selberg trace formula

-The main advantage of \eqref{eq:naturaldecomp} is that the supersymmetry is preserved for each ${[\g]}$ so we can apply the supersymmetric localization for each $Z_{[\g]} (iT)$ separately.
-Though the path integral \eqref{eq:derv2} is not supersymmetric, the extended localization principle, formulated in Sect. \ref{sec:extended} is applicable.
-As in Sect. \ref{sec:non-compact}, for each ${[\g]}$ we use purely oscillating deformation $V_{[\g]}$; the vanishing of contribution from the boundary of the space of fields is supported by the compactness of $\Gamma \bk G$ and by the arguments in Sect \ref{sec:non-compact}.
+The main advantage of \eqref{eq:naturaldecomp} is that the supersymmetry is preserved for each ${[\g]}$, so we can apply the supersymmetric localization for each $Z_{[\g]} (iT)$ separately.
+Though the path integral \eqref{eq:derv2} is not supersymmetric, the extended localization principle, formulated in Section \ref{sec:extended} is applicable.
+As in Section \ref{sec:non-compact}, for each ${[\g]}$ we use purely oscillating deformation $V_{[\g]}$; the vanishing of contribution from the boundary of the space of fields is supported by the compactness of $\Gamma \bk G$ and by the arguments in Section \ref{sec:non-compact}.